-I go back and forth on snapping photos.
+I go back and forth on shooting photography on the river.
 Part of me wants to get out the camera or the phone to create well composed images that will help me remember an amazing experience.
 The other part of me wants to put the technology away and just enjoy the outdoors.
 I think for most people there is a balance that can be struck.
 When I do break out a photo device, there are a few guidelines I follow that help me both take better photos, protect my gear, and not spend all the time behind the camera.

 Keep it dry